tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 > I have a type hierarchy ... how do I declare a supertype method that returns the "current" type?

 This question comes up a lot because Scala encourages immutability, and methods that return a modified copy of `this` are quite common.
-The standard approach (and the one used by stdlib collections for example) is to use an **F-bounded type**, which *mostly* works, but can't fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
+The closest thing to a "standard" approach (and the one used by stdlib collections for example) is to use an **F-bounded type**, which *mostly* works, but can't fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
 A better approach in many cases is to use a **typeclass**, which solves the problem neatly and leaves little room for worry.
 We will examine the problem and both solutions.

 ### The Problem

 Say we have an open trait for pets, with an unknown number of implementations.
 Let's say every type of `Pet` has a name, as well as a method that returns an otherwise identical copy with a new name.

 > **Our problem is this:** for any expression `x` with type `A <: Pet`, ensure that `x.renamed(...)` also has type `A`.
 To be clear: this is a *static* guarantee that we want, not a runtime property.

-And for the "actually..." crowd, no, we're not talking about singleton types today.

 Right.
 So here is our first attempt, and one implementation.